sarathk73/authfilemanager-frontend/README.md

 # FileTask Portal

-FileManager Frontend is a React-based UI that serves as the frontend for the AuthCRUDFileManager Node.js API.
-It provides a user-friendly interface for account management, task creation, and file uploads and downloads.
+FileTask Portal is a comprehensive front-end application built with React.
+It works in conjunction with the AuthCRUDFileManager API to provide a robust platform for managing tasks and files.
+Users can securely authenticate, perform CRUD operations on tasks, and manage file uploads and downloads in a user-friendly environment
 ## Features

 - **Login & Registration**: Securely register and log in to access your tasks and files.